xnacly/blog/content/posts/2025/building-a-minimal-viable-armv7-emulator.md

   - rust
 ---

+{{<callout type="Tip or TLDR - I built a tiny, zero dependency armv7 userspace emulator in Rust">}}
+I wrote a minimal viable armv7 emulator in 1.3k lines of Rust without any dependencies.
+It parses and validates a 32-bit arm binary, maps its segments, decodes a subset of arm instructions, translates guest and host memory interactions and forwards arm Linux syscalls into x86-64 System V syscalls.

+It can run a armv7 hello world binary and does so in 0.150ms (with parsing).
+{{</callout>}}

 After reading about the process the Linux kernel performs to execute binaries, I thought: I want to write an armv7 emulator - [`stinkarm`](https://github.com/xnacly/stinkarm).
 Mostly to understand the ELF format, the encoding of arm 32bit instructions, the execution of arm assembly